-The measurement is compiled by accumulating the revenue for all items being measured, subtracting from this aggregate revenue figure the total amount of all variable expenses related to the items in the measurement group, and dividing by the number of units sold.
+The measurement is compiled by accumulating the sales for all items being measured, subtracting from this aggregate sales figure the total amount of all variable expenses related to the items in the measurement group, and dividing by the number of units sold.
 For the purposes of this calculation, variable expenses are those that vary directly with sales.
 Thus, an expense is only incurred if a sale is generated.
 Examples of these variable expenses are:

 Thus, the calculation of the weighted average contribution margin is:

-(Aggregate sales - Aggregate variable expenses) ÷ Number of units sold
+(Aggregate sales - Aggregate variable expenses) ÷ Number of units sold = Weighted average contribution margin